2-6-6-4

-The first 2-6-6-4s built in the United States were for the Pittsburgh and West Virginia Railroad, and these were not high speed locomotives but rather mountain luggers.
+The first 2-6-6-4s built in the United States were for the Pittsburgh and West Virginia Railroad, and these were not high-speed locomotives but rather mountain engines.
 They received three in 1934 and four more in 1937 and operated the 2-6-6-4s until 1953.

-The next of the type were a class of ten ordered by the Seaboard Air Line in 1935 and 1937.
-These were high speed freight engines and were successful.
-Upon dieselisation the road sold the locomotives to the Baltimore and Ohio Railroad in 1947, who operated them until 1953.
+The next of the type was a class of ten ordered by the Seaboard Air Line in 1935 and 1937.
+These were high-speed freight engines and very successful.
+Upon dieselization the class was sold to the Baltimore and Ohio Railroad in 1947, who operated them until 1953.